Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Complexity of Generalized Reed-Solomon Codes

-Lastly, we should find all univariate polynomials $p$ of degree at most $n-1$ that lie on at least $|A_{\varepsilon'}|$ points in $S_{\varepsilon'}$.
+Lastly, we wish to find all univariate polynomials $p$ of degree at most $n-1$ that lie on at least $|A_{\varepsilon'}|$ points in $S_{\varepsilon'}$.
 For this purpose, we run the well-known Guruswami-Sudan polynomial reconstruction algorithm.
-Guruswami and Sudan \cite{GS99} gave a deterministic algorithm $\AAA$ that solves in time polynomial in $(m,\log{q})$ the following {\em polynomial reconstruction problem}: on input of integers $m,n',t$ and $m$ points $\{(x_i,y_i)\}_{i\in[m]}\subseteq \field_q\times\field_q$, find all univariate polynomials $p$ of degree at most $n'$ which lie on at least $t$ points, provided that $t>\sqrt{mn'}$.
+Earlier, Guruswami and Sudan \cite{GS99} described a deterministic algorithm $\AAA$ that solves in time polynomial in $(m,\log{q})$ the following {\em polynomial reconstruction problem}.